 A tree celebrating giraffes and all wild creatures great and small.

-In the conservaion spirit of Safari West, this year we celebrate the holidays by creating a tree.
+In the conservation spirit of Safari West, this year we invite our guests to celebrate the holidays with our special tree created especially for wildlife.
 It is a small, humble tree…you won’t find this tree in the forest or pick its fruit.
 Yet, it is a tree born of hope and respect, of wonder and inspiration.